MahjongPantheon/pantheon/README.md

 ### Production build

+Clone the pantheon repository to your own server.
+Make sure repo folder is not accessible for the outer world.

 To deploy pantheon on your own VPS or personal environment on production mode:

 1. Make sure you have GNU Make installed on your system.
 Also one of the following should be installed:
    - Docker with compose plugin - to run containers via docker runtime
    - Podman-docker wrapper and podman-compose - to run containers over kubernetes setup.
 2. Create new environment config file called `.env.production`.
 There are examples in root folder.
+Fill the file with proper settings for your setup.
 3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
 Please note: setting up Nginx or any other reverse proxy is your responsibility.
-You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup and use `prebuilt.reverse-proxy.env` environment config as a reference.
+You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup.
 4. Set up your reverse proxy, add SSL certificates (optionally).
 Point your reverse proxy entry points to following ports:
    1. Game API (Mimir) to port 4001
    2. User API (Frey) to port 4004
    3. Ratings service (Sigrun) to port 4002
    4. Mobile assistant (Tyr) to port 4103
    5. Admin panel (Forseti) to port 4107
-5. Modify Sigrun configuration file in `Sigrun/.env.production` to match your server settings.
+5. Run `docker compose pull` or `podman-compose pull` to fetch fresh containers from registry.
+6. Run `docker compose up -d` or `podman-compose up -d` to start containers
-6. Run the following command: `ENV_FILENAME=yourenv.env make prod_compile`.
-This will build and run all containers.
+7. Run the following command: `make prod_compile`.
+This will build all static files for Tyr/Forseti/Sigrun and Sigrun server.
-7. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
+8. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
-8. Review config files of Frey and Mimir - probably you might want to create your local configs for better manageability.
-You can make `config/local/` folders in each subsystem and add there local configs.
-9. Copy configuration file for Sigrun from `Sigrun/.env.production` to `Sigrun-dist/.env.production`.
-Note that config files should be the same, otherwise expect side-effects.
-10. Basically, you're done :) Start the project with `ENV_FILENAME=yourenv.env docker compose up -d` or `ENV_FILENAME=yourenv.env podman-compose up -d` and that's it.
+9. Basically, you're done :)

+To update code on production server you will need to do the following:

+1. (Optional) Pull new containers using `docker compose pull` or `podman-compose pull`
+2. Get new code from the repository (e.g. run `git fetch && git checkout origin/master` in repo folder)
+3. Stop containers with `docker compose restart` or `podman-compose restart`
+4. Run `make prod_compile` to build newer versions of the static code.

 #### Email agent